kudashevs/accept-language/README.md

 $service->getHeader();
 ```

-**Important note!** The `AcceptLanguage` class can throw a few exceptions `InvalidOptionType`, `InvalidLogEventName`, `InvalidLogLevelName`.
+**Important note!** The `AcceptLanguage` class at the moment of creation can throw a few exceptions: `InvalidOptionType`,
-All these exceptions extend the `InvalidArgumentException` class, so they are simple to deal with.
+`InvalidOptionValue`, `InvalidLogEventName`, `InvalidLogLevelName`.
+All these exceptions extend the `InvalidArgumentException`
+class, so they are simple to deal with.

 ## Options